 Editor's note: The details of the NF profile are FFS.

 c.
-The AIoTF receives an AIoT service request from the AF and triggers the BS/UE readers to perform AIoT service operations towards the AIoT Devices (s).
+The AIoTF receives an AIoT service request from the AF and triggers the BS/UE Readers to perform AIoT service operations towards the AIoT Devices (s).

 d.
 The AIoTF aggregates the service operation results (including the removal of the duplicated devices records) from BS Readers and UE Readers and sends to AF.